 My name is Jalyn Bryce and I am an all-round Graphic Designer who is based in Sydney.
 I have a Advanced Diploma in Game Development and a Diploma of Graphic Design.
 Currently I am working in Design and Print Production as well as a Freelance Designer providing a range of services.
+I also have recently received a Statement of Attainment in UI/UX Design, which I am currently using these skills to build a website for a group called Miklagard.
 If you’re interested in working with me, please head over to contact page.

 I was born and raised in suburbs of Sydney, and not so long ago decided to change careers and follow the path of Graphic Design which I have long had a whispering passion for.
 I’ve always enjoyed dabbling with technology, constantly trying to find a better and new way to do something.
 Same with goes for Art, even since high school.
 Never quite understanding, the students beside me creating work for nothing, but I always wanted to use art to solve a problem, to make something clearer, more appealing, easier to read or just simply to make a personalised gift or birthday card.
 Little did I know those powers combined could lead me to a journey of Graphic Design.

 When I first left school I went to college to study 3D animation.
 I did this at AIE in Ultimo.
 In the second year of study I found myself choosing to specialise in Game Development, tapping into the art and tech side I enjoyed – especially in the final 6 months where the artists and the programmers got to form teams to build a game together.
 This was the birth of the game Clo.
 Check it out here.